lee-zhg/openshift-bootcamp/workshop/generatedContent/kubernetes-storage/cos-with-s3fs/README.md

     ![](../.gitbook/images/cos-03.png)

-1. List the created credentials,
+17. List the created credentials,

     ```
     ibmcloud resource service-key $COS_NAME-credentials
     ```

-17. For your convenience, in the `Cloud Shell` store information in environment variables, make sure to store the Object Storage service name in `COS_NAME` and the credentials apikey in `COS_APIKEY`.
+18. For your convenience, in the `Cloud Shell` store information in environment variables, make sure to store the Object Storage service name in `COS_NAME` and the credentials apikey in `COS_APIKEY`.
 Store each environment variable in cloud shell sessions for both accounts if you are using both your personal account and the pre-created account.

 In the `Cloud Shell`,

     ```
-    $ export COS_APIKEY=H4pWU7tKDIA0D95xQrDPmjwvA5JB4CuHXbCAn6I6bg5H
+    export COS_APIKEY=<cos-apikey>
     ```

     > Note: replace the example values with your own!

 1. Retrieve `GUID` of your `IBM Cloud Object Storage` service instance.
 Note, that you should open a separate session in the cloud shell and be logged in to your own personal account.
 You have to be logged in to the account where the COS instance was created.

+    ```
+    ibmcloud resource service-instance $COS_NAME | grep GUID
+    ```

+    outputs,

     ```
     $ ibmcloud resource service-instance $COS_NAME | grep GUID